MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-targets.md

 **Set targets.** Set specific performance goals or targets for each identified metric.
 These targets should be aligned with your business objectives and reflect the desired level of performance for the critical flows.
 Consider factors such as acceptable response times, maximum error rates, or desired transaction throughput.
 For example, you might set a performance target for an ecommerce checkout flow at 3 seconds and throughput at 100 checkouts per minute.
 You should focus on the important flows to improve efficiency and reduce noise.
 The goal for a flow should determine the performance targets.

 ### Monitoring

 **Align with health model and alerting strategy.** You should include performance in your workload's health model and alerting strategy.
 You need to use the same performance targets as part of the health model for each flow, subprocess, and flow components.
 You should also use the performance targets to build incremental thresholds in your alerting.

 **Expose all defined targets.** All responsible teams should be able to review and create actionable tasks from the performance targets.
 You should use information radiators, such as dashboards and reports, to make the performance targets accessible.
 Workloads that have a performance-based SLA or SLO should make the SLA or SLO known to the end user.

-**Factor in user/billing models.** Workloads can have different access tiers.
-Higher-paying customers should receive the best performance.
-For example, multi-tenant solutions require performance targets to be available at the tenant level.
-Paid versus free access tiers may have distinct performance expectations and should have distinct performance targets.

 ## Azure facilitation

--   [Azure Monitor](/azure/azure-monitor/overview) is a full-stack monitoring service that provides a complete set of features to monitor your Azure resources and generate performance targets.
+- [Azure Monitor](/azure/azure-monitor/overview) is a full-stack monitoring service that provides a complete set of features to monitor your Azure resources and measure performance targets.
 Azure Monitor collects platform metrics and provides turn-key dashboards.
 It allows you to configure alerts based on metrics.
 It also stores and correlates metrics to ensure a single source of truth.

 - Azure Advisor provides [performance recommendations](/azure/advisor/advisor-performance-recommendations) that could inform your performance targets.

 ## Tradeoffs